 Then came the famous plays: Lady Windermere’s Fan (1892), A Woman of No Importance (1893), An Ideal Husband (1895) and The Importance of Being Earnest (1895).
 Commercially, Wilde was at the top of his game and the money rolled in.

 However, there was a problem.
-Although he was married with two children, Wilde was also gay.
+Although Wilde was married with two children, he was also gay.
 And his passion partially manifested itself in the pursuit of rent boys.
 “It was,” he said, “like feasting with panthers; the danger was half the excitement.”

 There’s always the temptation to interpret the past in contemporary terms, something that scholar Nicholas Frankel cautions against regarding whether Wilde thought of himself as a homosexual.
 Discourse in the 21st century may be rife with the language of “sexual identity,” but Frankel has this to say about late Victorians: “Sex – whether sanctioned or illicit – was something people engaged in, but it wasn’t yet seen as an expression of one’s sexuality.”